realtouseef/must-have-vscode-extensions/ReadME.md

 Here's listed some of the important vscode extenstions that can save you a lot of time.

+The list of extensions are mentioned inside `vscode.md`, navigate into it to see.

 ## Have some extensions in mind?

 You can make contribution if you have extensions that you want to list here and make everyone's life better.